mjmansfi/genome_statistics/README.md

 ### -o, --outFile

-Output file name.
-If not specified, the default is `[depth file input name].pdf`.
-If `--outFile` is specified, the script appends the file extension, if it is not already specified.
+Base name for output files.
+If not specified, the default is `[depth file input name]`.
+If `--outFile` is specified, the script appends file names and extensions as necessary.